jeanbernard/Calcula_Tu_Salario/README.md

 - [x] Calculates monthly net salary taking into account all the deductions that come from government taxes (AFP, SFS, ISR).
 - [x] Calculate payroll based on a night shift schedule.
 - [x] Add custom deductions to payroll.
-- [ ] A detailed view showing the calculations.
+- [ ] A detailed view showing what each deduction means.

 ##Coming soon